SimmiiP/employee-app/README.md

 ++ Search By Name

 +++ I added a search by name function which allows you to search the employee up by their first name instead of their employee number.
-I plan to add more functionality to this so that you will be able to search them up by their last name as well to facilitate only getting one result at the end of the search.

 ++ Sort by Salary Low - High

-+++ I added a lambdas that sorts the objects by their salary variable low to high.
++++ I added a lambdas that sorts the objects by their salary variable low to high, and prints the result First Name, Last Name, Salary.